agn453/HI-TECH-Z80-C/README.md

 ### CPM.H header file update

-Added a few missing bdos() function constants for CP/M 3, MP/M, ZSDOS and ZPM3.
+* Added a few missing bdos() function constants for CP/M 3, MP/M, ZSDOS
+and ZPM3.

+* I forgot to include the testing logs (in the *test* folder)

 --
 Tony Nicholson
-16-Aug-2021
+17-Aug-2021